-By limiting the number of clients we serve, the Domestic Violence Defense Lawyers at Stiefvater Law can devote the time and resources needed to successfully defend your Sheffield domestic violence charge.
-Domestic Violence Defense Attorney Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Sheffield, Ohio.
+By limiting the number of clients we serve, the Domestic Violence Attorneys at Stiefvater Law can devote the time and resources needed to successfully defend your Sheffield domestic violence charge.
+Domestic Violence Attorney Robert Stiefvater has established himself as a "go to" attorney for those facing domestic violence charges in Sheffield, Ohio.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.

 - No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.

 A conviction of domestic violence in Sheffield, Ohio, has serious penalties.
 Domestic violence can be either a felony or a misdemeanor.
 A domestic violence conviction is on your record forever.
 Any later domestic violence charges will be considered a higher degree based upon the prior.
 Penalties range from felony with mandatory prison time to misdemeanor sentences.
 For example, conviction of a: